shivashant25/Threat-Protection-with-XDR/Labguide/Overview.md

 ## Lab guide Content:

 You will have access to a lab guide which is a reference material to assist you in getting started with the exploration.

-You are encouraged to explore Microsoft Purview further based on your interests and preferences.
+Based on your interests, you can use this lab guide as a reference to learn and test any XDR feature.
+You are also encouraged to explore additional features of XDR based on your interests and preferences.

 - Lab 01 - Review and explore sentinel workspace
 - Lab 02 - Create queries for Microsoft Sentinel using Kusto Query Language (KQL)